fbef0102/Game-Private_Plugin/README.md

   * ✗ Won't do any VIP, RPG, or any admin group plugin
   * ✗ I know nothing much about .vpk mod, don't ask
   * ✗ Decline any unreasonable plugin request, the source plugins can not do 100% everything
-  * ✗ Non-steam、Old game version、Sourcemod
+  * ✗ Non-steam、old game version、old sourcemod version、old plugin version
   * ✗ Only plugin with no source code, please attach original link
 </details>